MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/govern-metadata-standards.md

 For your domain-oriented architecture, align your Azure Purview Collections and Glossaries with your data domains.
 Azure Purview Collections organize assets and sources.
 You can use a Collection as a boundary for your assets and sources and align it with a particular domain.
 You can do the same thing with your Glossary.
 Create hierarchy structures within your Glossary and align them with your domains.
 Ask your domains to take ownership for creating relationships between your glossary terms and collection attributes.
 This creates data ownership transparency and improves your data semantics.

-## Use Azure Cosmos DB for your organization's Knowledge Graph
+## Use Azure Cosmos DB to create organization's Knowledge Graph

 There's a growing trend in the industry to bring data insights closer to data analysts and scientists using portals that use more metadata intensively.
 This trend is known as *data observability*.
 Data observability uses concepts like metadata lake, knowledge graphs, or metadata graphs to describe platforms where metadata is centralized.
 This is a good way for you to build a unified view of how data are used and sourced across your organization when using a distributed data mesh.